 Sole proprietorship does not separate the business from the owner.
 Income and losses from the business are reported on the owner’s individual tax return.
 You’ll use your Social Security number for the application.
 An EIN is not necessary when applying as a sole proprietor.

-Common things people do that can qualify as a small business include:
+Common side gigs that can qualify as a small business include:

-Bottom Line: Operating or starting a small business that qualifies for a small business credit card isn’t as hard as it sounds, and there are plenty of things you could already be doing to qualify you as a small business owner!
+Bottom Line: Operating or starting a small business that qualifies for a small business credit card isn’t as hard as it sounds.
+There are plenty of things you might already be doing that qualify you as a small business owner!